 What is a Roth IRA?
 The Roth IRA provides a way to save for retirement with tax-free earnings.
 Congress created the Roth under the “Tax Relief Act of 1997”.
 This was 23 years after the Traditional IRA was established.
 As a result, the Roth is the newest IRA type.

-The deadline to open a Roth IRA and make a prior year contribution is April 15th of the following year.
-For example, for 2020, you have until April 15th of 2021 to open an account and make the 2020 contribution.
+The deadline to open a Roth IRA and make a prior year contribution is April 15th of the following year (or the tax filing deadline).
+For example, for 2023, you have until April 18th of 2023 to open an account and make the 2022 contribution.
 The Roth contribution is not tax deductible, like a Traditional contribution often is.
 As always, discuss retirement contributions with your tax professional.

 Filing Status: MAGI for Full MAGI for Partial Ineligible for Roth